 Two state securities purported class actions were filed against the Company and certain of its present and former directors and officers by a purported class of purchasers of the Company stock shortly after the Company's November 13, 2002 announcement regarding the restatement of its previously reported earnings for the periods January 1, 1997 through March 31, 2002.
 The purported classes consist of Interpublic shareholders who acquired Interpublic stock on or about June 25, 2001 in connection with the Company's acquisition of True North.
-These lawsuits allege that the Company and certain of its present and former directors and officers allegedly made misleading statements in connection with the filing of a registration statement on May 9, 2001 in which the Company issued 67,644,272 shares of its common stock for the purpose of acquiring True North, including the alleged failure to disclose the existence of additional charges that would need to be expensed and the lack of adequate internal financial controls , which allegedly resulted in an overstatement of the Company's financial results at that time.
+These lawsuits allege that the Company and certain of its present and former directors and officers allegedly made misleading statements in connection with the filing of a registration statement on May 9, 2001 in which the Company issued 67,644,272 shares of its common stock for the purpose of acquiring True North, including the alleged failure to disclose the existence of additional charges that would need to be expensed and the lack of adequate internal financial controls, which allegedly resulted in an overstatement of the Company's financial results at that time.
 The suits allege that such misleading statements constitute violations of Sections 11 and 15 of the Securities Act of 1933.
 No amount of damages is specified in the complaints.
 These actions were filed in the Circuit Court of Cook County, Illinois.
-On December 18, 2002, defendants removed these actions for Illinois state court to the United States District Court for the Northern District of Illinois granted plaintiffs' motions to remand these actions to Illinois state court and denied defendants' motion to transfer.
+On December 18, 2002, defendants removed these actions from Illinois state court to the United States District Court for the Northern District of Illinois.
+Thereafter, on January 10, 2003, defendants moved to transfer these two actions to the Southern District of New York.
+Plaintiffs moved to remand these actions.
+On April 15, 2003, the United States District Court for the Northern District of Illinois state court and denied defendants' motion to transfer.
 On June 18, 2003, the Company moved to dismiss and/or stay these actions.
 In June 2003, plaintiffs withdrew the complaint for one of these actions.
-On Se ptember 10, 2003, the Illinois state court stayed the remaining actions and on September 24, 2003, plaintiffs filed a notice that they will appeal the stay.
-On February 10, 2004, plaintiffs voluntarily dismissed their appeal.
+On September 10, 2004, plaintiffs voluntarily dismissed their appeal.